Our Accolades: 2015–2016

-Margaret Cooksey, David DelRossi, Rita Dickey, Greg Loyd, Kim Manning and Brandie Oscar were selected as TCC's 2013 National Institute for Staff and Organizational Development winners (NISOD).
+Margaret Cooksey, David DelRossi, Rita Dickey, Greg Loyd, Kim Manning and Brandie Oscar were selected as TCC's 2013 National Institute for Staff and Organizational Development winners.

-Lisa Beckley-Roberts, associate professor of humanities, and Jim Gaunt, professor of mathematics were awarded Marjorie R. Turnbull Faculty Fellowships for Fall 2012 and Spring 2013, respectively.
+Lisa Beckley-Roberts, associate professor of humanities, and Jim Gaunt, professor of mathematics were awarded Marjorie R. Turnbull Faculty Fellowships for Fall 2012 and Spring 2013, re

 Victor Keaton, library technical assistant, was awarded the A.S. degree in multimedia technology from TCC.

-Angela Herring, office manager, received her B.A. with honors from Flagler College.
+Angela Herring, office manager, received her B.A. with honors from Flagler Col

-trie Clark, associate professor of English, completed the Chair Academy's Leadership and Development Foundation program.
+onmetrie Clark, associate professor of English, completed the Chair Academy's Leadership Development Foundation program.

-, adjunct instructor in the Division of Communications and Humanities, had his essay, “Taming the Astral Body: The Theosophical Society’s Ongoing Problem of Emotion and Control,” published in the Journal for the American Academy of Religions.
+, adjunct instructor in the Division of Communications and Humanities, had his essay, “Taming the Astral Body: The Theosophical Society’s Ongoing Problem of Emotion and Control,” published in the Journal for the American Academy of Religions

 Roger Peace, adjunct history instructor, had his book A Call to Conscience: The Anti-Contra War Campaign, published by the University of Massachusetts Press.
 His article "Defining and Acting Against Terrorism Requires International Agreement and Leadership," was included in the book Counterterrorism: From the Cold War to the War on Terror published by ABC-CLIO.